 Most of the time, when you’re advised of dangerous times to drive, the advice has to do with the conditions on the road or the time of day.
 Some of the most important conditions that any driver faces, however, originate within the vehicle.

 There are times when even the most skilled of all drivers are real hazards behind the wheel, and you need to avoid putting yourself in a situation where you’re a danger to yourself and others.

 When you’re angry, you’re not concentrating on the road, you’re concentrating on being angry.
-Anger involves a lot of adrenaline and, when your body is full of adrenaline, it always gets precedence over anything else that may be going on.
-This means that you’re not able to focus on the road and, worse, you may take that anger out by driving foolishly.
-If you’re angry, cool off before you get behind the wheel.
+Anger involves a lot of adrenaline, and when your body is full of adrenaline, it always takes precedence over anything else that may be going on.
+This means that you’re not able to focus on the road, and worse, you may take that anger out by driving foolishly.
+If you’re angry, cool off before you get behind the wheel for your own sake.

-Being in a rush is being distracted.
+Being in a rush is a distraction.
 When you’re concentrating on where you need to be, you’re not concentrating on how you’re getting there.
 You need to be thinking of the road and only the road when you’re driving, so it’s best to make sure that you’re not worried about your destination more than you are about the drivers and road in front of you.

-If you’re involved in a Dallas car accident, call a good car wreck lawyer.
+If you’re involved in a Dallas car accident, call us at 1-877-405-4313 for a free consultation.
 If a driver hit you because of one of the above reasons, it’s likely that they were negligent in some regard.
-You have the opportunity to file a lawsuit in these cases and, while there’s no way to determine whether or not a lawsuit will win, a lawyer will be able to tell you whether it’s worth your time to go ahead and have your case heard in court or not.
+You have the opportunity to file a lawsuit in these cases, and while there’s no way to determine whether or not you have a strong case, a lawyer will be able to give you their honest advice regarding your legal options moving forward.